A manifesto for systems thinkers

 Rock is a structural integration practitioner trained in Anatomy Trains, a UX designer, and a builder who sees the same patterns in bodies, codebases, and organizations.

-Alignment at Scale grew from a decade of hands-on work (literally) restructuring human bodies, and the realization that every dysfunctional team he encountered had the same pathology as every dysfunctional shoulder: compensations layered on compensations, with nobody looking at the system as a whole.
+Alignment at Scale grew from a decade of movement and hands-on work restructuring human bodies, and the realization that every dysfunctional team he encountered had the same pathology as every dysfunctional shoulder: compensations layered on compensations, with nobody looking at the system as a whole.

 This book is for the tech worker who senses that something deeper is wrong with how we build organizations.
 Not the strategy.
 Not the people.
 The connective tissue between them.